-The focus of the iPad program for North Miami Community Schools (NMCS) is to provide tools and resources to the 21st Century Learner.
-Excellence in education requires that technology is essential for that future, and one of the learning tools of the twenty-first century is the iPad.

-NMCS is pleased to integrate iPad technology and the vast range of applications (apps) available to the district.
+The focus of the 1:1 program for North Miami Community Schools (NMCS) is to provide tools and resources to the 21st Century Learner.
+Excellence in education requires that technology is essential for that future.
+NMCS is pleased to integrate 1:1 technology and the vast range of software available to the district.
 We believe that the 1:1 initiative will enhance learning for all students.

-The information contained within this document applies to all NMCS iPads used in our schools, and may include any other device deemed by the administration to come under these guidelines.
+The information contained within this document applies to all NMCS devices used in our schools, and may include any other device deemed by the administration to come under these guidelines.

 The information and agreements found here represent a clear and comprehensive attempt to explain to our parents and students the level of responsibility necessary to participate in this program.
 NMCS reserves the right to make any additions to these guidelines as necessary in order to insure the effectiveness of this program as well as the safety and well-being of our students.

-This handbook is intended to promote responsible use and protect students, staff, and the district from liability resulting from any misuse of the iPads.
-Technology, on or off campus, must be used in accordance with the mission and philosophy of NMCS as well as the Responsible Use Policy for Students.

-The iPad remains the property of NMCS at all times.
+This handbook is intended to promote responsible use and protect students, staff, and the district from liability resulting from any misuse of the devices.
+Technology, on or off campus, must be used in accordance with the mission and philosophy of NMCS as well as the district Responsible Use Policy.
+The device remains the property of NMCS at all times.
 There is no assumption of privacy.
-NMCS reserves the right to inspect student iPads, and the content, at any time.
-Misuse of the iPad may result in disciplinary action.

-Above all, the 1:1 iPad program at NMCS is an academic program, and the policies governing the use of the iPad support its academic use.
-To maintain the integrity of the iPad program, all students and parents/guardians must acknowledge and agree to the following conditions of use:
+NMCS reserves the right to inspect student devices, and the content, at any time.
+Misuse of the device may result in disciplinary action.
+Above all, the 1:1 device program at NMCS is an academic program, and the policies governing the use of the device support its academic use.
+To maintain the integrity of the 1:1 program, all students and parents/guardians must acknowledge and agree to the following conditions of use:

-2.0 General Information
+2.0 GENERAL INFORMATION